 Passing a lead from marketing to sales is kind of like baton racing, just without the physical activity (phew!).

-Below, let's learn more about SQLs and MQLs — what they are, what the differences are, and why they matter.
+Below, let's learn more about SQLs and MQLs — what they are, their differences, and why they matter.

 A sales qualified lead is a prospective customer that is ready to talk to a sales team.
 Typically, this lead has expressed enough interest in your product or service, that they're ready to move into your sales process.
 Usually, they've been researched and vetted by your marketing department and then handed off to your sales team.